Borisfwyy/GSSBL/README.md

 ## ⚙️ Communication

  - If you have any questions or need further clarification, feel free to contact us via email at taozhiwang158@foxmail.com.
 We will do our best to provide assistance!
  - Due to the large size of the embedding JSON files, they cannot be uploaded to GitHub.
-If you are interested in academic research, please feel free to contact me via email.
+If you are interested in academic research, please feel free to contact us via email.
  - Similarly, the pre-trained model `.pt` files are also available upon request.

 ---